On Hilbert-Hartogs manifolds

-As we told in the Introduction Hartogs manifolds have better extension properties than it is postulated in their definition.
+As we told in the introduction Hartogs manifolds have better extension properties than it is postulated in their definition.
 Let us make a first step in proving this.
-For positive integers $q$, $n$ and real $0< r <1$ we call a Hartogs figure of bidimension $(q,n)$ (or $q$-concave Hartogs figure) the following set in $\cc^{q+n}$
+For positive integers $q$, $n$ and real $0< r <1$ we call a Hartogs figure of bidimension $(q,n)$ or, a $q$-concave Hartogs figure in $\cc^{q+n}$ the set

-The envelope of holomorphy of $H_q^n(r)$ is $B^q\times B^n$.
-If holomorphic/meromorphic maps with values in Hilbert manifold $\calx$ holomorphically/meromorphically extend from $H_q^n(r)$ to $B^q\times B^n$ we shall say that $\calx$ possesses a holomorphic/meromorphic extension property in bidimension $(q,n)$.
-Let us prove that holomorphic extendability in bidimension $(q,1)$ implies the holomorphic extendability in all bidimensions $(p,m)$ with $p\ge q$ and $m\ge n$.
-The proof follows the lines of Lemmas 2.2.1 and 2.2.2 in \cite{Iv3} (\ie the finite dimensional case) and therefore we shall give only the detailed proof of the first step, pointing out at what place one needs the Royden's Lemma for Hilbert manifolds.
+The envelope of holomorphy of $H_q^n(r)$ is $\Delta^{q+n}$.
+A $q$-concave Hartogs figure $H_q^1$ from the introduction is a Hartogs figure of bidimension $(q,1)$.
+If holomorphic maps with values in Hilbert manifold $\calx$ holomorphically extend from $H_q^n(r)$ to $B^q\times B^n$ we shall say that $\calx$ possesses a holomorphic extension property in bidimension $(q,n)$.
+Let us prove that holomorphic extendability in bidimension $(q,n)$, \ie the property being $q$-Hartogs, implies the holomorphic extendability in all bidimensions $(p,m)$ with $p\ge q$ and $m\ge n$.
+The proof follows the lines of Lemmas 2.2.1 and 2.2.2 in \cite{Iv2}, \ie the finite dimensional case and therefore we shall give only the detailed proof of the first step, pointing out at what place one needs Theorem \ref{royden-w} for Hilbert manifolds.
 All other steps are just repetitions of the first one and will be only sketched.

 \begin{rema} \rm When working with Hartogs figures one can replace $B^q$ (resp. $B^n$) in their definitions by the polydisks of the corresponding dimension.
-This will be not the case when we shall switch to $B^{\infty}$ - the unit ball in $\l^2$. \end{rema}
+This is not the case when one works with $B^{\infty}$ - the unit ball in $\el^2$. \end{rema}

-\begin{prop} If a complex Hilbert manifold $\calx$ possesses a holomorphic extension property in bidimension $(q,n)$ for some $q, n \ge 1$ then $\calx$ possesses this property in every bidimension $(p,m)$ with $p\ge q, m\ge n$. \end{prop} \proof We shall prove this by induction working with the polydisk model of the Hartogs figure, somehow ambiguously using for it the same notation:
+\begin{thm} If a complex Hilbert manifold $\calx$ possesses a holomorphic extension property in bidimension $(q,n)$ for some $q, n \ge 1$ then $\calx$ possesses this property in every bidimension $(p,m)$ with $p\ge q, m\ge n$. \end{thm} \proof We shall prove this by induction.
+Let us increase $q$ first.
+Remark that